tomnz/pilight/README.md

 > Note: Be sure to edit your new `settings.py` file!

 * Configure your output device, light parameters, and database instance.
-* Turn on audio var or ADC support if you need it.
+* Turn on audio or analog support if you need it for variables.
 * Django has a [security feature](https://docs.djangoproject.com/en/1.5/ref/settings/#allowed-hosts) where you must pre-specify all hosts that a given server expects to be accessed as.
 You should populate the `ALLOWED_HOSTS` setting according to the hostname that you gave your Pi.
 For example: `ALLOWED_HOSTS = ['raspberrypi.local']`.

 Follow the sections below to set up corresponding prerequisites for your selected inputs and LED strip type.

 Setup the database:

-    python manage.py migrate
+    python3 manage.py migrate
-    python manage.py createcachetable pilight_cache
+    python3 manage.py createcachetable pilight_cache

 Now you're ready to run!
 Head to the Launch section below.